 The Snapdragon 865 is Qualcomm’s premium smartphone application processor for 2020, but not every manufacturer is taking up Qualcomm’s latest and greatest this generation.
-Instead, the “super mid-tier” Snapdragon 765 and 765G are set to feature in a number of prominent handsets, including the LG Velvet, OnePlus Nord, and Google Pixel 5.
+Instead, the “super mid-tier” Snapdragon 765 and 765G feature in a number of prominent handsets, including the OnePlus Nord, LG Velvet, Google Pixel 5, and the Pixel 4a 5G.

-Although they’re targeting a more affordable price point, these phones are the flagship products for their respective manufacturers.
-This begs the questions, can they offer a high-end smartphone experience without a flagship-tier processor?
+Although they’re targeting a more affordable price point, many of these phones are the flagship products for their respective manufacturers.
+This begs the question: can they offer a high-end smartphone experience without a flagship-tier processor?

 Virtually all modern smartphone chips handle day-to-day tasks and apps just fine, so we’re not concerned about the general experience offered by the 765G.
 Instead, flagship processors support cutting-edge features like 8K video recording, improved machine learning and image processing capabilities, and the fastest frame rates for gamers.
 You do have to pay top dollar for all these bells and whistles.
 The Snapdragon 765G has its upsides though, including a lower price point and an integrated 5G modem for improved power efficiency.
 Those are key factors to consider in the move to more power-hungry and complex 5G handsets.